Our Scientific Focus

 Nephrology

-- Biomarkers of disease severity and disease progression in patients with either C3G or IC-MPGN
+- Biomarkers of disease severity and disease progression in patients with C3G, primary IC-MPGN or other complement mediated kidney disease

-- Novel clinical study endpoints of disease severity and disease progression in either C3G or IC-MPGN
+- Novel clinical and/or imaging study endpoints of disease severity and disease progression in complement mediated kidney disease

-- Role of innate immune system in patients with either C3G or IC-MPGN
+- Role of innate immune system in patients with complement mediated kidney disease glomerular diseases

 Ophthalmology